dkvz/dkvz-blog-backend/README.md

 - [x] Should use a Logger instead of println! inside of StatsService, I should be able to use the log crate.
 - [x] The Query struct doesn't need to get vectors, we could give slices of arrays instead.
 - [x] Forgot to replace some special chars before inserting the fulltext data ("<" and ">") - Used to to this with JSoup.
-- [ ] Check that special chars and HTML is removed from the fulltext inserts and updates.
+- [x] Check that special chars and HTML is removed from the fulltext inserts and updates.
 - [ ] full_article_mapper should probably take a Connection instead of a Pool.
-- [ ] To re-test: rebuilding fulltext index entirely.
+- [x] To re-test: rebuilding fulltext index entirely.
 - [ ] Test all the comment DB functions.
-- [ ] I need a specific "entity" for search results.
-Or not?
-Maybe not, you can choose to not serialize a field when it's None.
 - [x] Create a limited length fixture instead of the full wordlist.
 - [ ] I'm not sure cloning the connection pool for almost every request is the way to go in db/mod.rs.
 Maybe it's how the "pool" gets used the most efficienctly though.
 - [ ] Similar remark with cloning the SyncSender in stats/mod.rs, search for "TODO".